zetanumbers/posts/myosotis.md

             }
         });
         let () = std::future::pending().await;
-        drop(thrd);
+        drop(thrd); // This statement is for verbosity and `thrd`
+                    // should drop there implicitly anyway
     }
 }
 ```

-Code above may lead to UB if we `forget` this future, meaning
+Code above may lead to use-after-free if we `forget` this future,
-the memory holding this future is deallocated without dropping
+meaning that memory holding this future is deallocated without
-this future first because spawned thread may refer to future's
+cancelling (i.e. dropping) this future first, thus spawned `thrd`
+now refers to the future's deallocated local state, since we haven't
-local state if not joined.
-But remember that self-referential
+joined this thread.
+But remember that self-referential (`!Unpin`)
-(`!Unpin`) future after it starts is pinned forever, which
+future is pinned forever after it starts, which means that it is
-means it is guaranteed there is/should be no way to forget
+guaranteed there is no way (or at least should be no way) to forget
-and deallocate underlying value in safe code (see pin's [drop
+and deallocate the underlying value in safe code (see pin's [drop
 guarantee](https://doc.rust-lang.org/std/pin/index.html#drop-guarantee)).
 However outside of rust-lang project some people would not follow this
 rule because they don't know about it or maybe discard it purposefully